NikodemBartnik/IndyMill/README.md

 ### Todos

  - Create a plate for 1.5kW spindle and test IndyMill with such spindle
- - Organize small production of steel plates
+ - Improve 3D printed files design